intel/neural-compressor/docs/source/sq_medium_blog.md

 Billions or more paramaters make LLMs perform well in various tasks, howerever, also make it more difficult to deploy.
 Models are usually loaded on servers which have limited memory for infering tasks.
 The large scale of LLM make the process of inference very slow and even worse, it cannot work if the infrastructure does not meet the requirement.
 ## Quantization Fundamentals

 Quantization is a common compression operation to reduce memory and accelerate inference, therefore, the difficulty of LLM deployment can be alleviate.
-Quantization convert the floating point matrix to an integer matrix.  `Affine quantization` and `Scale quantization`, also called `asymmetric quantization` and `symmetric quantization`, are two common range mapping techniques used in tensor conversion between different data types.
+Quantization convert the floating point matrix to an integer matrix.
 The math equation of quantization is like:

 $$